ripsandy/WebTorr_NodeJS/Readme.md

 3. Install the necessary dependencies by running the following command in your project directory:

-4. Replace the placeholder magnet URIs in the `magnetURIs` array with the actual magnet URIs of the torrents you want to download.
-You can add or remove magnet URIs as needed.

-5. Run the script using the following command:
+4. Run the script using the following command:
-Replace `<filename>` with the name of the file where you've saved this code.
+Run `nodemon` or `npm start` and next line the magnet links separated by space.

 ## Functionality